Wills in Virginia

 6. May a will be changed?

 Your will does not take effect until you die; therefore, it can be changed at any time during your life as long as you are mentally competent.
-Traditionally, wills were changed by an amending instrument called a “codicil," but with the development of modern word processing technology, it is usually better and just as easy to sign an entirely new will when you wish to make a change.
+Traditionally, wills were changed by an amending instrument called a “codicil," but with the development of modern word processing technology, it is often better and just as easy to sign an entirely new will when you wish to make a change.

 7. What happens if you don’t have a will?